mtopircean/essential-oils/README.md

 #### Fixed bugs and current errors

+* FIXED BUGS:
+Several issues where identified during development, but most common:
+- while loops creating a continous loop through a portion of the code
+- validation criteria was not initially considering empty strings
+- lower / upper case sensitivity was not consistently applied where needed
+- indentation errors where numerous but fixed
+- not in all situation, in case of validation issue, input was being retriggered
+- challenges in running the main function within other functions, challenges which have lead to the current solution
+- high difficulty in implementing the modify oil function around updates to specific fields in google sheet

 * KNOWN ERRORS:

 a.
 Although is not considered as an error, there is a best practice not implemented in the form of imperative commits to GitHub.